Costa Rica Photography

 Costa Rica is a vibrant country full of incredible natural beauty like waterfalls, jungles, volcanoes, and wildlife.
 It provides many opportunities for stunning photography!

-After exploring Costa Rica during 4 trips over the past 7 years, she has seduced me with her charms.
+After exploring Costa Rica multiple times over the past 10-years, the country has seduced me with her charms.
 I secretly want to keep her all to myself… but that would be selfish!

 So I’ve reluctantly decided to share her with you.

 The photography opportunities in Costa Rica are fantastic, and once you see these photos you’ll know exactly why I fell in love with this fascinating Central American country.

 From pristine cloud forests, remote beaches, exotic wildlife and giant volcanoes — Cost Rica is extremely diverse, with a little bit of everything for the adventurous traveler or photographer.

 Below you’ll find travel photography from my adventures while driving around Costa Rica.